forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 #### Step 1.
 Select the Release Tag

-Navigate to the repository's release page, find the sidebar, and click on the release tag associated with your desired version.
+Navigate to the repository page, locate the "Releases" section on the sidebar, and click on the release tag associated with your desired version.

 #### Step 2.
 Download the Setup Files